-How did the p practice of daily prayer impact your everyday life?
+How did the practice of daily prayer impact your everyday life?
+If you are spending time in worship, how has it been?
+Easy?
 Difficult?
-Have moments whe nding time in worship, how has it been?
-Easy? e you wanted to give up?
-Pay attention to the ere you feel opposition, for God can meet you we are weak, He shows up in strength.
-Meditate on t and worship: his verse as we close out the first week of prayer • who search for you be filled with joy and gladness in ose who love your salvation repeatedly shout, 'The Lord is Psalm 40:16
+Have you wanted to give up?
+Pay attention to the moments where you feel opposition, for God can meet you there.
+Where we are weak, He shows up in strength.

+Meditate on this verse as we close out the first week of prayer and worship:

+"But may all who search for you be filled with joy and gladness in you.
+May those who love your salvation repeatedly shout, 'The Lord is great!'"

+Psalm 40:16